welrachid/fastlane-plugin-cordova_screenshots/README.md

 ## Example

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.

+## Acknowledgement

+The iOS part of this plugin is fully based on knocknarea's excellent [`fastlane-plugin-ionic_integration`](https://github.com/knocknarea/fastlane-plugin-ionic_integration).
+I forked and simplified his existing plugin and added the Android implementation.

 ## Run tests for this plugin